George P. Smith (politician)

-George Peter Smith (August 12, 1873 – November 29, 1942) was a politician and former Minister of the Crown from Alberta, Canada.
+George Peter Smith (August 12, 1873 – November 29, 1942) was a businessman (storekeeper, fur trader and newspaperman) and politician in Alberta, Canada.
+He served as MLA from 1909 to 1921 and served as provincial cabinet minister from 1918 to 1921.
 He was born in Lieury, Ontario and came west in 1901 while working for an insurance company.

 Move West

 After visiting Duhamel (a mission settlement southwest of Camrose, Alberta), Smith bought the local Trading Store in 1902.
-A well-respected Cree man named Pe-o-kis introduced Smith to other influential settlers like Francois Adam and Camille Miquelon.
-Smith formed good relationships with the Métis of the Laboucane Settlement and the Saulteaux peoples and developed a lucrative fur-trading business.
-He brought the largest known number of furs to be traded in Edmonton, amounting to 123,000 pelts.
+A well-respected Cree man named Pe-o-kis introduced Smith to other influential settlers including Francois Adam and Camille Miquelon.
+Smith had good relationships with the Métis of the Laboucane Settlement and the Saulteaux peoples, and developed a lucrative fur-trading business.
+According to reports, he brought the most furs to be traded in Edmonton, 123,000 pelts.
 When a new CPR line was being built from Wetaskiwin to the village of Sparling (later Camrose), Smith anticipated the growth of the village and opened a store in Sparling.

-He is credited with suggesting the town's new name, when it changed to Camrose in 1905.
+He is credited with suggesting the town's new name, Camrose, in 1905.
 In late 1908, Smith launched the Camrose Canadian newspaper, which exists to this day.
 As a founding father and booster of Camrose, Smith did much to promote the town and the surrounding region.
 He was responsible for the opening of Alberta's second Normal School in Camrose in 1915.